 The Group determines whether its property and equipment and other non-financial assets are impaired at least annually.
 In determining the fair value of property and equipment and other assets, the Group considers evidences that may arise, such as but not limited to significant decline in market value of the assets during the year more than what is normally expected; significant adverse effect that may take place during the year or in the near future, in relation to the technological, market, economic and legal environment to which it operates; obsolescence and physical damage; and chance of the asset being idle, disposed of and discontinuance of usage.
 Future events could cause management to conclude that these assets are impaired.
-Any resulting impairment loss could have a material adverse impact on the Group's financial condition and results of operations.
+No impairment losses were recognized on the Group's property and equipment in 2017 and March 2018.